 Recent onset of menstrual cramping that is gradually getting worse from one period to the next.

 When symptoms occur, the evaluation of suspected adenomyosis may include:

 History of symptoms, menstrual periods, and family history.

 Pelvic exam, which may reveal a large, soft, or tender uterus.

 The diagnosis of adenomyosis can be made only after a pathologist examines uterine wall tissue samples.
 Adenomyosis is often discovered after a hysterectomy.

 Most women with adenomyosis do not have any symptoms.
 When pelvic pain or heavy menstrual bleeding is present, suspected adenomyosis is often successfully treated with nonsteroidal anti-inflammatory drugs (NSAIDs).
 A hysterectomymay be needed if you have severe symptoms but are not approaching menopause.
 Symptoms go away after menopause is complete or after hysterectomy.

 The use of birth control pills may make symptoms of heavy bleeding or pain worse.
 Symptoms go away after menopause is complete or after a hysterectomy.

 If you have symptoms of adenomyosis, call your doctor to schedule an appointment.

-ByHealthwise Staff Primary Medical ReviewerSarah Marshall, MD - Family Medicine Kathleen Romito, MD - Family Medicine Martin J. Gabica, MD - Family Medicine Specialist Medical ReviewerKevin C. Kiley, MD - Obstetrics and Gynecology
+ByHealthwise Staff Primary Medical ReviewerSarah A. Marshall, MD - Family Medicine Kathleen Romito, MD - Family Medicine Martin J. Gabica, MD - Family Medicine Specialist Medical ReviewerKevin C. Kiley, MD - Obstetrics and Gynecology